Faisal Khan (dancer)

-Faisal Khan (born 30 January 1999), is an Indian dancer and actor.
-He was the winner of reality shows including Jhalak Dikhhla Jaa 8, Dance India Dance Li'l Masters 2, Dance Ke Superkids and DID Dance Ka Tashan.
+Faisal Khan (born 30 January 1999) is an Indian dancer and actor.
+He is the winner of reality shows including Jhalak Dikhhla Jaa 8, Dance India Dance Li'l Masters 2, Dance Ke Superkids and DID Dance Ka Tashan.

 Personal life

 Khan was born in 1999 and brought up in Mumbai, Maharashtra, India.
 His father was an auto rickshaw driver.
 Khan completed his tenth class studies at Meera Academy school in Ghatkopar, Mumbai.
 He learnt freestyle dance by dance teacher Shrikanth Ahire.

 Career

 Dancing

 Khan began his career at the age of 15 as a dancer, he gave an audition in the second kids special season of Zee TV'S dance reality series Dance India Dance, where he was selected and came out as the winner with ₹10 lakh prize money, and won a Favorite Shisya award at Zee Rishtey Awards.
 The show was judged by Geeta Kapoor, Marzi Pestonji, Terence Lewis.
 The series aired from April 2012 to August 2012.

 After winning the series, he participated in another season of Dance India Dance title, Dance Ke Superkids. he was team-up with Raghav Juyal, Kruti Mahesh and Prince Gupta in the "Yahoo" team, which he won.
 The series was aired in September 2012 on Zee television.